 The Lustre File System

-Lustre is a scalable, POSIX-compliant parallel file system designed for large, distributed-memory systems, such as Franklin and Hopper at NERSC.
+Lustre is a scalable, POSIX-compliant parallel file system designed for large, distributed-memory systems, such as Hopper and Edison at NERSC.
 It uses a server-client model with separate servers for file metadata and file content, shown in Figure 2.1.
-The /scratch and /scratch2 file systems on Franklin each have a single metadata server (which can be a bottleneck when working with thousands of files) and 48 'Object Storage Targets' that store the contents of files.
-On Hopper, there is also a single metadata server, but 144 OSTs.
+For example, on Hopper, the /scratch and /scratch2 file systems each have a single metadata server (which can be a bottleneck when working with thousands of files) and 156 'Object Storage Targets' that store the contents of files.

 Figure 2.1.
 The general architecture of cluster file systems such as Lustre that have separate object and metadata stores.
 In Lustre, the I/O servers are called Object Storage Targets (OSTs).